 Any trauma that occurred pre-verbally would also get stored as a sensory experience with little or no words.

 Growing evidence shows that bringing the arts into the work & healthcare environment promotes a healing atmosphere supporting people's physical, mental and emotional recovery.
 It improves quality of work and staff morale.
-It offers harmony and allures creativity.
+It reduces stress and offers harmony as well as allures creativity.